Here

 1: What?

 0: There are plenty of other places where you can learn about hard things, but this isn't one of them.
-I only believe in teaching about easy things.
+I only teach the best bits.
+The easy bits.

-1: Well it hasn't exactly been easy so fa---
+1: Well this hasn't exactly been easy so fa---

-0: And you're already out of your depth!
-If you can't get past hello world then I'm afraid the bits after this are only going to get harder.
+0: If you can't get past hello world then I'm afraid the bits after this are only going to get harder.

 1: I thought you said you only taught easy thi---